AkiraJkr/Metal-Gear-Solid-Peace-Walker-HD-Textures/README.md

 ![There Should Be a Fancy Image Here](https://i.imgur.com/ZHzzqeI.png)

 To install, download as a zip and drag'n'drop the zip at PPSSPP's main menu.
 It's that easy.
 Just make sure you launched the game ONCE.
+<br>PS: You need PPSSPP version v1.8.0-442 or higher to do this.

 ~~To install, download as ZIP, then go to the TEXTURES Folder found in:
 PPSSPPDir/memstick/PSP~~